 IARC 601: Design 3 for Interior Arch

-Building on skills and knowledge introduced in Design I and Design II, this studio focuses on the process of designing multi-space facilities.
-Through structured, medium scale design projects, students engage in the conceptual, theoretical, functional, and aesthetic issues, integrating research and evidenced based decision making with the intuitive nature of the design process.
-Emphasis is placed on the fundamental processes related to the development of a complete interior, from research, programming and space planning, to the selection and arrangement of appropriate furnishings and finishes.
+Building on skills and knowledge introduced in Design 1 and Design 2, this studio focuses on medium scale design projects.
+Students engage in the conceptual, theoretical, functional, and aesthetic issues, integrating research and evidenced based decision making with the intuitive nature of the design process.
+Emphasis is placed on the fundamental processes related to the development of a complete interior, from research, programming and space planning, and codes to the selection and arrangement of appropriate furnishings and finishes.
 Students will also explore the influence of behavioral, socio-economic, and cultural factors on the functional and aesthetic quality of the built environment, and will communicate their designs by applying a range of professional presentation techniques.

 Credits: 4